Claude Code Plugins

 name python-pypi-setup

-description Set up Python project for PyPI publishing with pyproject.toml, src layout, and build scripts
+description Set up Python project for PyPI publishing with pyproject.toml, src layout, and build scripts.
+Use when creating a new Python package, setting up for PyPI distribution, or initializing a Python library project.

 Python PyPI Project Setup Pattern